View Beautiful Fall Color Near These Military Bases

-Some of us have to drive home or go on vacation to appreciate the joys of fall, hear the crunching of leaves beneath our feet, or take in the beautiful hues of trees changing, while other, more fortunate people live in ideal fall locations, or what I personally like to call heaven.
+Some military families have to travel home or go on vacation to appreciate the joys of fall, hear leaves crunching beneath our feet, or take in the beautiful hues of trees changing.
+While other, more fortunate people have been stationed in ideal fall locations.

-Wherever you're stationed, come along and take a fall tour across the country near these 3 military installations and then see what else they each have to offer!
+Wherever you're stationed, come along and take a fall tour across the country near these three military installations and then see what else they each have to offer!

 According to the official site, “Fort Drum, [is] home of the 10th Mountain Division (Light Infantry), located in northern New York's picturesque North Country.
 The installation is in the middle of one of the most historically unique and geographically beautiful areas of the United States.”